Skip to main content

 So, can microdosing be a form of treatment for anxiety disorders?

-Unfortunately, there are still too few such experiments to say with certainty that psilocybin is completely safe.
-However, interest in this substance is so high that more research centers around the world are increasingly willing to test psychedelics (including psilocybin and LSD).
-However, conducting such research is not easy due to the law, which still classifies psilocybin as a drug on par with heroin, where physical dependence on psilocybin is not practically possible.
+At the moment, there are still too few high-quality studies to say with certainty that psilocybin is completely safe and effective for everyone.
+However, interest in this substance is so high that more and more research centres around the world are starting to test psychedelics (including psilocybin and LSD) in controlled conditions.

-Noteworthy, healing through psilocybin mushrooms has been known for thousands of years and has been an element of soul soothing in many religious rites from the dawn of time to the present day in modern Indians.
-Fortunately, the social movement and people’s desire to treat themselves with natural methods is beginning to force institutions to change, so that some countries are opening up to these alternative treatments, which are the hope for many patients.
+It is worth remembering that healing with psilocybin mushrooms has been known for thousands of years and has long been part of spiritual and healing rituals in many cultures.
+Modern Indigenous communities also continue these traditions.
+Today, the social movement and people’s desire to treat themselves with natural, evidence-based methods are beginning to push institutions towards change.
+Some countries are cautiously opening up to alternative therapies – which for many patients may become a real hope when standard treatments fail.

 Footnotes: